Obama "Clean and Articulate"/Beiden

 (started by Edward Teller through the Davis Campus of the University and

-of the laboratory and the decline of the University of California toward
+of the laboratory and the concurrent decline of the University of California toward

 a rock-bottom level of political correctness (shared at least, and perhaps